 ← Back to Blog Home

 Why API Management and Service Mesh are Complementary Patterns for Different Use Cases

 Note: The goal of this piece is to provide a cheat sheet that guides the architect in deciding when to use an API gateway and when to use a service mesh.
-Please skip to the “Cheat sheet” section at the end if you want to jump straight into it.
+Please skip to the “Cheat sheet” section at the end or watch the video below if you want to jump straight into it.

 For many years, API Management (APIM) — and the adoption of API gateways — was the primary technology used to implement modern API use cases both inside and outside the data center.
 API gateway technology has evolved a lot in the past decade, capturing bigger and more comprehensive use cases in what the industry calls “full lifecycle API management.”
 It’s not just the runtime that connects, secures and governs our API traffic on the data plane of our requests but also a series of functionalities that enable the creation, testing, documentation, monetization, monitoring and overall exposure of our APIs in a much broader context — and target a wider set of user personas from start to finish.
 That is, there is a full lifecycle of creating and offering APIs as a product to users and customers, not just the management of the network runtime that allows us to expose and consume the APIs (RESTful or not).